 - Get everyone involved in their life to use the same language and ways to encourage toileting.

-- You know your child best - watch out for the non-verbal signs they need the toilet like facial expression, ‘holding’ themselves, irritability or ‘dancing’ from foot to foot.
+- You know your child best - watch out for the non-verbal signs they need the toilet like facial expressions, ‘holding’ themselves, irritability or ‘dancing’ from foot to foot.

 Use clear and simple language or visuals such as the ‘Toilet Picture Steps’ for boys and girls which are downloadable below.
 You could make your own using photos of your own toilet.

 Your child may have a lot of worries or be really sensitive to things around them.
 Being sensitive to their worries can help reassure them.

-- They may be frightened of the toilet and / or not be able to use unfamiliar toilets.
+- They may be frightened of the toilet or not be able to use unfamiliar toilets.

 - Not like the smells, sound or touch of being in the bathroom.

 - They may not like the feel of the toilet roll and have problems wiping.
 They might not like a drip of wee on their legs.